aimms/documentation/dataexchange/mapping.rst

 The following are the elements allowed in a CSV mapping

 * the :token:`AimmsCSVMapping` element, the mandatory root of a CSV mapping.
 It should contain a single :token:`CSVTableMapping` element.
-* the :token:`CSVTableMapping` element, a mapping element used to map a CSV table
+* the :token:`RowMapping` element, a mapping element used to map rows of a CSV table
-* the :token:`CSVColumnMapping` element, a mapping element used to map the value of a column in a CSV table
+* the :token:`ColumnMapping` element, a mapping element used to map the value of a column in a CSV table

 Excel Mapping elements
 ======================